Dental Implants in Long Island City

 Full-Arch

-Depending on the prosthetic plan prescribed by your dentist, implants are strategically placed to provide fixation for an overdenture, hybrid, or direct roundhouse bridge.
+Depending on the plan prescribed by your dentist, multiple implants are strategically placed in the jaw to provide fixation for an overdenture, direct roundhouse bridge, or hybrid prosthetic ("AOX").

 Remote Anchorage